 - Another option is to take a cutting from an established plant and root it in water or soil.

-- Finally, you can take a stem and cut off a section.
+- You can take a stem and cut off a section.
 Then, you can plant the stem in soil or water.

 Propagation Methods for donkey tail succulent: